CognisysGroup/cognisysgroup-bk.github.io/_posts/2023-07-19-Writing-your-first-Frida-script-for-Android.md

 Hi everyone, I wish you all are doing amazing.
 My name is Rajveersinh Parmar and I'm an Application Security Consultant at [Cognisys](https://cognisys.co.uk/), specialised in Web, Mobile and API Pentesting.
 In this blog, I aim to make you aware of using Frida and guide you in writing your first Frida script for Android.

-In this blog, we will focus on using Frida for bypassing restrictions within an Android application.
+We will focus on using Frida for bypassing restrictions within an Android application.
 You can follow along with this blog if you're a complete beginner or someone who has used pre-built Frida scripts but want to learn about creating their own scripts.
-I'll give you walk through for all the topics mentioned below.
+I'll give you walk through for the topics mentioned below.

 - What is Frida?
 - How does Frida work?